 On my list of topics to revisit, I included a left knee update.
 This story took a lot longer than I expected.
 I think it is boring, but maybe someone can learn something from my experience.
 Here goes.

 In 2013, I began to experience knee pain, which I described in the post My Left Knee is Bumming Me Out.
-Being a stubborn person that will do anything to avoid going to a doctor, I tried a few things to help my knee – including more rest – but I wasn’t getting any results.
+Being a stubborn person who will do anything to avoid going to a doctor, I tried a few things to help my knee – including more rest – but I wasn’t getting any results.

 Then in 2014, I left Seattle for the San Francisco area for 6 months.
 I decided to worry about my knee later.
 I had a city with hills to explore.
 Well, 6 months turned into 13 months.
-I urban hiked hundred of miles.
+I urban hiked hundreds of miles.